What material is commonly used for the lenses of periscopes?

 (d) Seawolf-class

-What was the name of the submarine that became the first to complete a submerged circumnavigation of the globe?
+What was the submarine’s name that became the first to complete a submerged circumnavigation of the globe?

 (a) USS Nautilus